pstevovski/EarthDefense/README.md

 * [x]  Display score and highscore on game end.
 * [x]  Graphical Update to the assets (ship, background, rocket).
 * [x]  Added notification for controls.
+* [x]  Add notification when reaching a ceratin score (3000-6000-10 000) "Another disturbance in the Asteroid belt has launched the meteors even faster."
+* [x]  Add gun over-heating if user spams shoot too much
 -------------------
 * [ ]  Comet spawns early bug.
 * [ ]  Explosion image does not appears for every meteor hit.
 Sometimes it does, sometimes doesnt.